khatastroffik/wsl2-odoo-setup/README.md

 Note: the `~/odoo/3rdparty` folder needs to be (manually) added to the `addons_path` of the odoo configuration file.
 It is intended to contain all 3rd-party modules, such as those from the OCA or from the App-Store.

-**Important**: you may need a *personal access token* (to be created in your github account) to be used as a password when cloning the Odoo-Enterprise repository.
+**Important**: you may need a *personal access token* (to be created in your own github account) to be used as a password when cloning the Odoo-Enterprise repository.

 ### Create and link a folder for module development